sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/bin_to_bcd.md

 ### Usage

 When using the `bin_to_bcd` module, an instance can be created and provided with the binary number to convert.
-The `i_start` signal is used to initiate the conversion process.
-Once the conversion is done, the output will be held on `o_bcd`, and the completion of the conversion is indicated with the `o_done` signal.
+The `i_start` signal initiates the conversion process.
+Once the conversion finishes, the output appears on `o_bcd`, and the completion of the conversion and the `o_done` signal asserts.

-This conversion mechanism allows you to convert binary numbers to their human-readable BCD counterparts, often useful for displaying the number on hardware like seven-segment displays.
-Remember to correctly handle reset (`i_rst_n`) to avoid undefined behavior.
+This conversion mechanism allows you to convert binary numbers to their human-readable BCD counterparts, often helpful in displaying the number on hardware like seven-segment displays.
+Remember to handle reset (i_rst_n) to avoid undefined behavior correctly.

 ### Example Instantiation